 The hypothetical case of the contemporary v the establishment: an alternative approach to the topic of digitalising the internal audit function.

-There are many updates you can read on what digitalisation means, strategies, examples of digital technologies etc., and links have been included at the end of this piece for your convenience.
-One of the common threads from such papers is the assumption that chief audit executives (CAEs) are planning to ‘go digital’.
+There are many updates you can read on what digitalisation means, strategies, examples of digital technologies etc..
+One of the common threads is the assumption that chief audit executives (CAEs) are planning to ‘go digital’.
 Why wouldn’t they?

-Has digitalisation arrived on your radar?
-Is it something you keep meaning to read about but just haven’t made time for?
+Is cost your real barrier?
 How do you justify your position to colleagues?
-Has the subject even arisen with the chair of the audit committee?
+Has it ever been talked about at the audit committee?
 There are more important issues after all.
 Or are there?

-What follows are the salient points made during a (fictitious) court hearing which provides insight into two quite different perspectives that will be of interest to CAEs.
+What follows are the salient points made during a fictitious court hearing which provides insight into two quite different perspectives.

 The case of the contemporary argues for digitalisation.
 The person who invariably tells you about the book they’d read on the latest thinking about topic ‘x’ or the awesome gadget/upgrade that no-one should possibly live without.
 Maybe this is you?
 Maybe you know them?